 In order to comply with Governmental Accounting Standards Board (GASB) Statements No. 43 and 45, the State Health Plan had an actuarial study completed that estimates the size of the State's unfunded liability for Other Post Employment Benefits.
-The bond rating agencies have been clear that OPEB liabilities do not represent a hard liability in the same way that debt service does and should not be considered tax-supported debt unless bonds are actually issued to fund part or all of the liability.
+As of December 31, 2011 that liability was estimated at \$29.610 billion.
+Although the bond rating agencies have been clear that OPEB liabilities do not represent a hard liability in the same way that debt service does and should not be considered part of a state's debt burden unless bonds are actually issued to fund the liability.
 They have also consistently assured the State that these liabilities do not represent a threat to the State's credit rating in the short-term.
-Over the longer term, the State will need to develop a realistic plan to meet these obligations.
+Nevertheless, OPEB is receiving increased attention by the rating agencies including the development of analytics that calculate the burden on a per capita basis and other measures.
+We understand that the rating agency emphasis will be on determining the State's flexibility to address and manage OPEB costs.
+Actions taken by the State Health Plan have helped to reduce the State's unfunded liability by \$3.192 billion, but over the longer term, the State will need to develop a realistic plan to meet these obligations.